kiboschool/setup-guides/git-and-github.md

 # Setup Git and Github

-Click to watch a video of this walkthrough ([Windows](https://www.loom.com/share/3d455cc0b40a473cbc4dca356dfd9bf5))
+Watch a video of this walkthrough ([Windows](https://www.loom.com/share/3d455cc0b40a473cbc4dca356dfd9bf5))

 ## Sign up for a Github Account